magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/azure-service-bus.md

 <br>
 Ok, downlink converter ready, integration ready.
 Let's test integration with help of downlink node.

-After test uplink message was sent integration has created the device inside Thingsboard.
+After test uplink message was sent integration has created the device inside IoT Hub.
 Let`s check with which Rule Chain it is connected.
-For this go to **Entities** -> **Devices** page in Thingsboard menu and find the device with the name that we have used in the uplink.
+For this go to **Entities** -> **Devices** page in IoT Hub menu and find the device with the name that we have used in the uplink.
 Find and navigate to the **device profile** used by the device.

 ![image](/images/user-guide/integrations/azure-service-bus/azure-service-bus-integration-find-device-profile-1-pe.png)